urosevic/stock-quote/readme.txt

 For feature requests or help [send feedback](https://urosevic.net/wordpress/plugins/stock-quote/ "Official plugin page") or use support forum on WordPress.

+== How To Use ==

+You can add Stock Quote to posts, pages or widgets by shortcode.

 = Shortcode =

 Use simple shortcode `[stock_quote]` without any parameter in post or page, to display quote with default (global) settings.

 You can tune single shortcode with parameters: